WASHINGTON COUNCIL OF THE BLIND

 This constitution and bylaws may be amended at any convention of this organization, constitutional amendments by a two-thirds affirmative vote and bylaw amendments by a simple majority vote of those present and voting provided that the proposed amendment to the constitution and/or bylaws has been submitted in writing to the constitution and bylaws committee on or before the first order of business at its preconvention meeting and provided that both the original language and the proposed amending language have been read on the floor of the convention at least 24 hours prior to the motion to amend.

 BYLAW 1 WCB STANDING COMMITTEES

 The following standing committees are established and unless otherwise specified in the constitution, all appointments to them should be completed by January 31 each year.
-The president has the authority to combine the duties of 2 or more committees as the need arises.
+The president has the authority to combine, separate, or reassign the duties of committees as the need arises.
 Members of all committees serve on the behalf of the organization and the board, promoting WCB principles, ideals, and interests.
 Issues and concerns discovered by any committee shall be reported to the board in a timely manner.

 Members of this committee address issues of discrimination and accessibility by investigating concerns raised by blind individuals and communicating with employers, businesses, other organizations, and individuals in order to promote advocacy and accessibility.

 Members of this committee work to improve the lives of senior citizens experiencing vision loss.